Libya–Ukraine relations

 Libya–Ukraine relations refer to bilateral relations between Libya and Ukraine.
 The two countries are members of the United Nations.

-History and after Libyan Civil War
+History

-Relations between Ukraine and Libya began during the period when the former joined the Soviet Union, when Soviet Ukrainian specialists worked on all types of civilian and military facilities, and Libyan students studied in educational institutions of the Ukrainian SSR.
+Relations between Ukraine and Libya began during the period when the former joined the Soviet Union, when Soviet Ukrainian specialists worked on all types of civilian and military facilities, and Libyan students studied in educational institutions of Ukraine.
 The Libyan government was one of the first to recognize the independence of Ukraine (December 24, 1991), and diplomatic relations were established on March 17, 1992.
 The Libyan Embassy in Ukraine has been operating since 1993.
 Since 1999, the Ukrainian Embassy has been operating in Libya.
 Due to the escalation of the conflict in Libya, it was decided to evacuate the embassy to Tunisia.
 Since the overthrow of Muammar Gaddafi's regime in 2011, the country has been in constant military conflict.

 Libyan support for the territorial values Ukraine

 The Libyan delegation voted for the UN General Assembly resolution “Territorial integrity of Ukraine” on March 27, 2014.

 In 2018 they abstained on the resolution “The human rights situation in the Autonomous Republic of Crimea and the city of Sevastopol (Ukraine)” (A/RES/73/263).
 In the same year they did not vote on the resolution of “The problem of militarization of the Autonomous Republic of Crimea and the city of Sevastopol (Ukraine), as well as parts of the Black and Azov Seas” (A/RES/73/194).

 In September 2019, Libya abstained from voting on the inclusion of the item “The situation in the temporarily occupied territories of Ukraine” on the agenda of the 74th session of the UN General Assembly.